As a foodie, I love eating out but inevitably I always order too much food and always have leftovers and normally have to ask for a to-go box.

 *PLEASE NOTE: In an earlier version of this post I was recommending the Vremi Silicone Food Storage Container (which you can find on Amazon), but I can no longer recommend this product and I have since stopped using it entirely.
 Please see the end of this post for the full explanation.

 According to a Vox article from 2018, the EPA reported that “packaging accounts for nearly 30 percent of all waste generated across the country… and this doesn’t include other single-use items like disposable plates and utensils, diapers, junk mail, and paper towels.”
 That is a LOT of waste!
 If everyone started bringing their own takeout boxes to restaurants, we could surely start chipping away at that number.

-I’ve even started bringing these with me EVERYWHERE.
-I bring them traveling so I can bring food on the airplane and fold the container down when I’m finished eating.
-I’ve even started bringing them with me when I know I’m going to take out food, such as my local burrito place.
+When I know there is a chance I might be eating out and there may be leftovers, I always try to bring my own food container.
+I even bring boxes while traveling so I can bring food on the airplane.
+I’ve also started bringing a box when I know I’m going to take out food, such as my local burrito place.